Cyclenerd/meshcore-bot/README.md

 ### Commands

--   `!ping`: The bot will respond with "PONG! 🏓".
+-   `.ping`: The bot will respond with "PONG! 🏓".
--   `!date`: The bot will respond with the current date and time in ISO format.
+-   `.date`: The bot will respond with the current date and time in ISO format.